The Preparatory School consists of Reception Class and Years 1-6.

 We aim to create a safe, secure and stimulating learning environment for the children at our school.
 We provide the structure that pupils need to develop good working habits, engage their interest and stimulate their desire to learn.

-Our teachers encourage pupils to be happy, confident individuals with the values, skills and knowledge necessary to take on the challenges of life in the Junior Department and beyond.
+Our teachers encourage pupils to be happy, confident individuals with the values, skills and knowledge necessary to take on the challenges of life in the Prep School and beyond.

 Years 1 and 2 are situated in the spacious Garden Block, overlooking the Summer Garden and next to the Orchard Garden.